 |What Is It Like For Visiting Supporters?|

-fans are housed in the East Terrace at one side of
+fans are housed in the Your Golf Travel Terrace at

-the pitch.
-If the the away following is
+one side of the pitch.
+If the the away

-expected to be less than 600, then one side (towards the
+following is expected to be less than 600, then one side

-hence the terrace is shared with home supporters,
+allocated and hence the terrace is shared with home

-then more of the terrace can be allocated, with the
+followings then more of the terrace can be allocated,

-maximum allocation being 700.
-This small shallow terrace
+with the maximum allocation being 700.
+This small

-is partly covered to the rear, with open standing
+shallow terrace is partly covered to the rear,